This site requires a more recent version of Adobe Flash Player to function properly.

 MGM Resorts offers a complete resort experience to its guests, including high quality non-gaming amenities such as food and beverages, entertainment, retail outlets, beauty salons, spas, and shows.
 The firms dependence on gaming revenues is comparatively lower compared to its competitors.
 Non-gaming revenues do get affected by the growth of gaming revenues as the majority of gaming customers utilize non gaming/ancillary services offered at resorts.
 However, we believe that the firms non gaming services do attract a large number of convention/show attendees and general tourists, apart from gaming tourists.

-- Macau surpassed the Las Vegas Strip as the world’s biggest gambling hub in 2006 after the government allowed the entry of overseas casino operators.
+Macau surpassed the Las Vegas Strip as the world’s biggest gambling hub in 2006 after the government allowed the entry of overseas casino operators.
 Since then, the region has witnessed unprecedented growth.
-In 2013, the region collected $45.2 billion in gaming revenues, far more than the gaming revenues collected on the Las Vegas Strip.
+In 2014, the region collected $44 billion in gaming revenues while the figure stood at $29 billion in 2015, still far more than the gaming revenues collected on the Las Vegas Strip.

 The Macau government is reinforcing a series of initiatives in order to drive visitor growth in the region.
 The gaming industry is a key contributor to Macau's GDP.
 The government is investing in new transportation links to ease travel for Chinese visitors.
-According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 89% of the tourists who visited Macau in 2011 came from mainland China, Hong Kong and Taiwan.
+It should be noted that most of the tourists visiting Macau are from Mainland China.

 How Does Trefis Modelling Work?